kevanchristmas/kevanchristmas.github.io/_posts/Not ready 2025-08-30 - Thermohaline Payments.md

 ## 1. Payments are driven by the invisible currents in the [sea](https://kevanchristmas.github.io/2024/10/11/2b-Mobile-icebergs-in-the-sea-of-payments/)

 Okay, the iceberg metaphor needs to degrade a bit (due to AI induced warming perhaps?) but it still holds insofar as the difference between the surface (ie what the customer sees) and the submerged infrastructure.
-However, We’re no longer talking just about heavy “infrastructure” — the physical rails and high volume hard tech processes often laid down decades ago.
+However, We’re no longer talking just about heavy “infrastructure” - the physical rails and high volume hard tech processes often laid down decades ago.
 What’s emerging now is more subtle: deep currents powered by software and AI.
 They don’t just move money physically.
 They move it intelligently.

 Here's a few items from the ever gushing stream of payments news:

-- Samsung Wallet BNPL — installments embedded directly in-store, powered by hidden credit and risk layers ([via Android Central](https://www.androidcentral.com/apps-software/samsung-wallet-now-lets-you-split-in-store-payments-into-installments/)).
+- Samsung Wallet BNPL: installments embedded directly in-store, powered by hidden credit and risk layers ([via Android Central](https://www.androidcentral.com/apps-software/samsung-wallet-now-lets-you-split-in-store-payments-into-installments/)).

-- X Money with Visa — payments stitched into social conversations, wallet funding and instant payouts behind the scenes ([via Reuters](https://www.reuters.com/technology/x-seals-payments-deal-with-visa-push-toward-musks-everything-app-goal-source-2025-01-28/)).
+- X Money with Visa: payments stitched into social conversations, wallet funding and instant payouts behind the scenes ([via Reuters](https://www.reuters.com/technology/x-seals-payments-deal-with-visa-push-toward-musks-everything-app-goal-source-2025-01-28/)).

-- Wero rollout in Europe*— sovereignty encoded into a pan-European wallet, invisible to users but reshaping the pipes of commerce ([via BNP Paribas](https://group.bnpparibas/en/news/wero-a-new-european-instant-payment-solution/)).
+- Wero rollout in Europe: sovereignty encoded into a pan-European wallet, invisible to users but reshaping the pipes of commerce ([via BNP Paribas](https://group.bnpparibas/en/news/wero-a-new-european-instant-payment-solution/)).

 ## 2. What's going on down there?...

-Thought about in this way, competition no longer lives only on the surface of apps (once were icebergs - if that's not clear from the previous metaphor (－‸ლ) ).
+Thought about in this way, competition no longer lives only on the surface of apps (once were icebergs - if that's not clear from the previous metaphor (－‸ლ) see NB below).
 It's now increasingly living in the currents.
 - Whose **fraud AI** approves more transactions, more safely?

 - Whose **orchestration engines** optimise routing and lower costs?